chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 A few months back I was going through some documents and noticed several important conditional access policies that are usually missed.  (link to the document
 [Zero Trust identity and device access configurations](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-365-policies-configurations)).

-In order to help Organizations implement these policies I have thrown together PowerShell Scripts and Log Analytics Queries (KQL) that will help identify potential impact when a particular policy is applied.
+While working with organization to determine impact by using read only and the built-in reporting, I was finding this was taking longer than expected and could be done much easier.
+I have thrown together a few PowerShell Scripts and Log Analytics Queries (KQL) that will help identify potential impact when a particular policy is applied.

+Not everything here is perfect and is being updated as I learn new things or new guidance becomes published.
+Also do not hesitate to comment and let me know what is not working or is working.

 ### Find IPAddress not defined as trusted
+**Log Analytics AAD SigninLogs Query (KQL)**
 ```
 SigninLogs
 | where TimeGenerated > ago(30d)